LordEvilM44Dev/Unity-Subtitle-System/README.md

 ## Overview

+This script works well with the [Audio File to Subtitle Converter](https://github.com/LordEvilM44Dev/Audio-File-to-Subtitle-Converter.git) allowing seamless integration of subtitles into Unity projects

 **Unity Subtitle System** is an easy-to-use script for managing subtitles in Unity games.
 It allows you to load subtitles from a custom text file format and display them with custom durations.
 The script also includes a custom editor tool for uploading subtitle files directly from the Unity Inspector.

 ## Features